How Germany Wins At Manufacturing — For Now

 This is the first of three reports from NPR's John Ydstie on Germany's manufacturing strength.

-America needs to create more manufacturing jobs: That's been a constant refrain of President Trump and was one of the goals of the corporate tax cut recently passed by Congress and signed into law.
+The United States needs to create more manufacturing jobs: That has been a constant refrain of President Trump and was one of the goals of the corporate tax cut recently passed by Congress and signed into law.
 The loss of manufacturing jobs has been a problem for many countries, especially the U.S. It played a big role in Trump's election.

 Loading...